gowithflow110/My-CV-App/README.md

 ---

-## ⚙️ Important Notes
+## ⚠️ Common Issues

-- ✅ `google-services.json` is **ignored** by Git (`.gitignore`)
+- `google-services.json` missing:
-- ✅ Always **pull before pushing** to avoid conflicts
-- 🚀 Use **feature branches** for larger features
-- 💬 Keep commit messages short and clear
+  - Make sure it's in `android/app/`
+- `firebase_options.dart` missing:
+  - Run: `flutterfire configure` or ask team lead for the file
+- iOS issues?
+  - This project currently supports **Android only**

 ---

+## ⚙️ Developer Notes

+- 🔐 Sensitive config (like API keys or Firebase files) are **not stored in Git**
+- 🔄 Sync with team before making major changes
+- 🧪 Test your flow before pushing to main branch

+---

 ## 🤝 Contributing

-Feel free to fork and contribute!
-Discuss major feature ideas in issues or team chat before starting.
+- Open issues for bugs or feature ideas
+- Create branches for features/fixes
+- Use clear commit messages (`feat:`, `fix:`, etc.)
+- Pull Requests are welcome!

 ---

 ## 📬 Contact

-**Project Lead**: [Your Name]
+**Project Lead**: [Danial Shah]
-📧 Email: projectcvapp622@gmail.com
+📧 Email: `projectcvapp622@gmail.com`
-🔐 Firebase Access: Ask project owner to invite you via email
+💬 Firebase Access: Ask lead to invite your Google email